IBM-Cloud/docs-services/getting_started_template/index.md

 	```
 	{: codeblock}

-3. Step 3.
-In this step, <introduce the example that follows>.
+3. List step 3 In this step, <introduce the example that follows>.

 	```
 	my command -and -options
 	```
 	{: pre}

-4. Step 4
+4. List step 4
 	```
 	This is a bunch of output from a command or program I ran